lukaemon/seed/wip/gpt/README.md

 - Start building on optimization track.
 - From char to token level, vocab size expands from 65 to 50k, Shakespeare is not enough.
 Need to download openwebtext.
 - [soliloquy]
     - Optimization has few directions: data, model, training, and inference.
 This project would get me oriented on the model and training fundamentals.
 Still have to work on data and inference optimization later on.
 Especially the inference optimal direction.
-Now I get whayt Ilya said it's hard to work on modern AI solo.
+Now I get why Ilya said it's hard to work on modern AI solo.
 The stacks are deep and nuanced.
 Jack of all trades is fine only for a short while.
 Master of none won't get you far.
     - If I have to choose specialization:
         - Research: multimodal fusion.
         - Engineering: inference optimal.
     - The real power of AI lies in material realm.
-Pure digial AI is supercharged Bible and The Oddesey.
+Pure digital AI is supercharged Bible and The Odyssey.
 Great and useful but won't change the status quo of infosphere and the general ideology distribution give existing resource imbalance.
+- `LayerNorm`.
+Each token representation after layernorm mean is ~0, std is ~1.